Spider201866/Alan_web/memory-bank/progress.md

     *   Centralize more styling into `public/styles/styles.css` from other CSS files or inline styles to improve maintainability.

 ## Current Status
 The AlanUI Web Chatbot is functional and stable.
-Recent work focused on resolving CSP/event handler issues and achieving visual consistency in header/appbar heights across different pages, particularly for `home.html` versus sub-pages, by fine-tuning CSS and HTML configurations.
-Documentation and memory bank files are up-to-date.
-The project is now poised for the next set of enhancements focusing on internationalization, PWA capabilities, and CSS organization.
+Recent work focused on resolving CSP/event handler issues, achieving visual consistency in header/appbar heights, and implementing a new dynamic language loading system using external JSON files.
+Core scripts (`language.js`, `page-template.js`, `index.js`, `home.js`) and all relevant HTML pages have been refactored to support this.
+Documentation and memory bank files are updated.
+The project is now poised for translation key completion/verification, PWA capabilities, and further CSS organization.

 ## Known Issues
 - All server logic is in a single `server.js` file, which could become unwieldy for larger projects.